itzmaniss/itzmaniss/README.md

 I'm a dedicated learner and problem solver with a strong interest in programming.
 I enjoy working with different programming languages, which allow me to tackle a wide range of projects, from web development to machine learning.

 As a recent member of the GitHub community since July 2021, I've already immersed myself in the world of open source and actively contribute to the community.
-You'll find 11 public repositories on my profile, showcasing my passion and diverse interests.
+You'll find a few public repositories on my profile, showcasing my passion and diverse interests.

 ## Skills and Interests 👨‍💻